To Top

 The Tigers are one of eight American League charter franchises, and the club dates back to the 1890s.
 Detroit has won 11 American League pennants and four World Series titles (1935, 1945, 1968 and 1984).

-Check our dedicated pages for more on Detroit Tigers betting:
+Check our dedicated pages for more on Detroit Tigers wagering:

 The 1984 World Series Champions